-The installation, testing, and maintenance of IVS requires specialized and competent professionals involving industrial hygienists, contracting engineers and qualified personnel.
+The installation, testing, and maintenance of IVS must be done by specialized and competent professionals including industrial hygienists, ventilation engineers and other qualified personnel.
 All industrial ventilation systems should be designed to provide enough air at each hood to properly protect the worker from excessive contaminant exposure.
 If the system is not properly designed, installed and maintained, it may not be effective in eliminating airborne contaminants, which may result in adverse health effects, or safety and operations problems.
 An installation and start-up evaluation procedure must be written and made available to all plant personnel.
 Such procedures must be followed to ensure that, the system is properly balanced before the start-up.

 The following are some helpful tips to ensure proper functioning of an IVS:

 - Review all design and installation documents including requirements for fire and explosion protection, minimum hood and duct velocities.

 - Review operating conditions and verify locations for test ports, dampers, balance valves and fittings.

 - Review the ventilation system design to ensure that all access doors are closed and that duct interferences have been checked and eliminated.

 - Review the operating requirements of the fan, motor and drive system.